Large-scale planted trees – how to keep new trees alive

 Trees, as living things, are delicate and sensitive, a fact not always conducive to large-scale projects where the goal is to do as much as possible, as quickly as possible and as cheaply as possible.
 The negative outcome has the unfortunate consequence of undermining both the impact on the environment and the goodwill such projects can generate, making them look short-sighted and potentially even cynical.

-How to stop new trees from dying
+How to stop newly planted trees from dying

 A bit of love and attention, and some Tree Soil Improver, will make all the difference.